-The following narratives summarize the proposed tuition and fee changes for 2016-17, focusing on resident tuition and fees.
+The following narratives summarize tuition and fee changes for 2019-20, focusing on resident tuition and fees.
 This Fee Book incorporates Summer Session rates with Academic Year rates.
 The Summary of Changes will only address Summer Session tuition rates when they vary from the Academic Year rates and Summer Session fee rates if they exceed Academic Year rates.

-As part of the implementation of Senate Bill 242, passed in June 2011, each institution is required to establish a process which integrated student participation in the tuition-setting process in accordance with Board established guidelines (see page28).
-All institutions noted compliance with these guidelines with most establishing separate Tuition Advisory Committees.
-Universities continue to develop and refine their respective processes.
+As part of the implementation of Senate Bill 242, passed in June 2011, and House Bill 4141, passed in April 2018, each public university is required to establish an advisory body to advise university president on recommendations to governing board regarding resident tuition and mandatory enrollment fees, and process which integrated student participation in the tuition-setting process in accordance with Board established guidelines (see page 28).
+Western Oregon University noted compliance with these guidelines by establishing a separate Tuition Advisory Committee.
+We continue to develop and refine the process.